Gilbert, Count of Gravina

 Late in that same year, Gilbert joined a conspiracy of nobles, including Richard of Aquila, Roger of Acerra, and Bohemond of Tarsia, Count of Manoppello.
-The conspiracy was of only minor lords, but it gained traction.
+The conspiracy was not merely of minor lords, but part of a wider coalition of counts and barons against the Sicilian regime.
 The aim of the conspirators was to assassinate Maio of Bari and in this they succeeded on 10 November 1160.
 The rebellion which followed was short-lived in Sicily, and Gilbert was one of the barons restored to favour, along with Bohemond.